YuzhuoMa97/RetroSPAgwas.github.io/docs/Introduction_RetroSPAgwas.md

 - Work on the SPAGxE algorithm was initiated.

 ## May 2022
-- Master's thesis 'Research on Empirical Saddlepoint Approximation Methods and Their Applications in Genome-Wide Association Studies' (DOI:10.27272/d.cnki.gshdu.2022.002946) was completed.
+- Master's thesis (DOI:10.27272/d.cnki.gshdu.2022.002946),  which was the first to propose the concept of retrospective SPA, was completed.
 ```

 ![RetroSPA_timeline](https://raw.githubusercontent.com/YuzhuoMa97/RetroSPAgwas.github.io/main/docs/assets/images/RetroSPA_timeline.png)